john9francis/radiation-modeling/time-spent-thesis.md

 - 1/23 12:45 pm 1 hr thesis class
 - 1/23 4:22 pm .75 hr working on thesis methods section, and emailed brother kelley with methods section to see what he thinks.
 - NEXT: analyze my results
-- 1/24 10:50 am making an analysis singleton
+- 1/24 10:50 am 1.25 hrs making an analysis singleton
+- NEXT: Take advantage of the analysis manager's activation stuff instead of the singleton :( my singleton is a bit buggy. messenger is good though.